lucid2713/lucid2713.github.io/_portfolio/01_project.markdown

 </p>

-As an interactive installation using leds, infrared sensor and arduino, this work was done for final show of 4 weeks workshop ‘Studies in Vibration’ in Berlin on May, 2017.
+As an interactive installation using leds, infrared sensor and arduino, this work was done for final show of 4 weeks workshop ‘<a href="http://schoolofma.org/studies-in-vibration/" target="blank">Studies in Vibration</a>’ in Berlin on May, 2017.
 The workshop was one of programs of <a href="http://schoolofma.org" target="blank">School of MA</a>(machines, making & make-believe), which is an independent art and technology school based on Berlin, Germany. <br/>

 During these 4 weeks, with other participants from all over the world, I had taken lectures about physical phenomena related to vibration, which especially have connection with sound and light. <br/>